PORTO RUNNING TOURS

 STCP Tramcar Museum - here's a sneak peek

-The calls to fight climate change are now growing louder around the world and electric mobility has indisputably come into vogue but the silent and charming zero-emission tramcars are actually running on tracks here in Porto for more than a century now...!
+Calls to fight climate change have been growing louder around the world, and electric mobility has indisputably come into vogue.
+However, the silent, charming zero-emission tramcars have actually been running on tracks here in Porto for more than a century!

 Picture